Essential Shots Required for Africa: A Complete Travel Guide

 To effectively prevent malaria, travelers should consider the following methods:

-1. Use Mosquito Repellent: Apply insect repellent containing DEET or picaridin on exposed skin to deter mosquito bites.
+2. Use Insect Repellent: Apply insect repellent containing DEET or picaridin on all exposed skin toprevent mosquito bites.

 Research highlights the varying degrees of adherence to these preventative measures among travelers, underscoring the importance of consistent application.